jdcloudcom/en/documentation/Elastic-Compute/Availability-Group/Operation-Guide/Auto-Scaling/Disable-AS-Policy.md

-# Suspend Auto-Scaling Policy
+# Suspend the auto scaling policy

-If you need to suspend the scaling policy, you can achieve it by stopping the scaling policy.
+You can achieve the suspension of an auto scaling policy by deactivating the scaling policy, if required.

-## Operational Steps
+## Operation Steps

-1. Access[High Availability Groups Console](https://cns-console.jdcloud.com/availabilitygroup/list) to enter the Availability Groups List page.
-Or access[JD Cloud Console](https://console.jdcloud.com) and then click on the left navigation bar **Elastic Compute**-**High Availability Groups** to enter the Availability Groups List page.
+1. Access [Availability Group Console](https://cns-console.jdcloud.com/availabilitygroup/list) to log in the Availability Group list page.
+Or access [JD Cloud Console](https://console.jdcloud.com) and log in the Availability Group list page by clicking **Elastic Compute** - **Availability Group** on the left navigation bar.
-2. Find the corresponding Availability Group and click the name to enter the details page.
+2. Find the corresponding Availability Group, click the name to log in the details.
-3. Click on **Auto-Scaling Tab**-**Alarm/Fixed-time policy**.
+3. Click **Automatic Scaling Tab** - **Alarm/Periodic Policy**.
-4. Find the scaling policy that needs to be suspended, and click the **Stop**.
+4. Find the scaling policy to be suspended, and click the **Deactivate** button.
-5. Click **OK** in the pop-up double-confirmation window.
+5. Click **OK** in the popped-up secondary confirmation popup.

-After the completion of the operation, the scaling policy will become the “Disabled” state.
+The corresponding scaling policy will change into the "disabled" status, after the operation is completed.